nobodyme/conky-fsociety/README.md

 ### Remove

-To remove the conky: `pkill conky`
+To remove the conky from desktop: `pkill conky`

 ### Uninstall